DataDog/integrations-core/nginx_ingress_controller/README.md

 See [metadata.csv][7] for a list of metrics provided by this integration.

+### Events

+The NGINX Ingress Controller does not include any events.

 ### Service Checks

-nginx-ingress-controller does not include any service checks.
+The NGINX Ingress Controller does not include any service checks.

-### Events

-nginx-ingress-controller does not include any events.

 ## Troubleshooting